CLI1-chang/CS340/CONTRIBUTING.md

 ## License

 All contributions are licensed under Apache License Version 2.0.
-If your contribute to tornado, it mains that you agree contributions you made is under this license.
+If you contribute to tornado, it means that you agree contributions you made are under this license.

 ## Reference